How Ireland is Leading the Way Against Israeli Settlements

 A light lunch will be provided.

-As the U.S. under the Trump administration continues to encourage the entrenchment of Israel’s control over Palestinian territories it occupied in the 1967 War, Ireland has taken a different path.
-Leading by example, the Irish parliament recently passed a new law mandating a boycott of goods produced in Israeli settlements established throughout the occupied Palestinian territories in violation of international law.
-Ireland’s action represents a powerful demonstration of how nations around the world can and should act to defend international law and basic human rights.
-And the extreme reactions to the new Irish law – not just from Israel but from some in the U.S., including in Congress – underscore just how worried defenders of settlements are that this law can and will have serious impact.
+As the U.S. under the Trump administration continues to encourage the entrenchment of Israel’s control over Palestinian territories it occupied in the 1967 War, Ireland is considering a different path, as both houses of parliament voted in favor of a new bill mandating a boycott of goods produced in Israeli settlements, which are established throughout the occupied Palestinian territories in violation of international law.
+If the bill makes it through the coming legislative processes to become law, it would represent a powerful demonstration of how nations around the world can and should act to defend international law and basic human rights.
+And the extreme reactions to the bill – not just from Israel but from some in the U.S., including in Congress – underscore just how worried defenders of settlements are that it could have serious impact.
 Join us for this important and timely conversation.

 Frances Black is an independent senator in the Republic of Ireland, who has championed a range of progressive policies to support vulnerable communities.
 After visiting Palestine, Black stood up in support of international law, human rights, and justice in Palestine, introducing legislation last year to end Ireland’s trade in goods produced in illegal Israeli settlements in the occupied Palestinian territories.
 The bill passed the upper house of parliament (Seanad), in December, and then the lower house (Dail) in January.
 She is an exceptionally compelling speak on issues of justice and human rights.